aws/aws-mysql-odbc/README.md

 **The Amazon Web Services (AWS) ODBC Driver for MySQL** allows an application to take advantage of the features of clustered MySQL databases.
 It is based on and can be used as a drop-in compatible for the [MySQL Connector/ODBC driver](https://github.com/mysql/mysql-connector-odbc/), and is compatible with all MySQL deployments.

+## End of Support
+Support for this project will end on December 31st 2026 as per our [maintenance policy](./Maintenance.md).
+We recommend migrating to the new [AWS Advanced ODBC Wrapper](https://github.com/aws/aws-advanced-odbc-wrapper) for additional features and support.

 ## Table of Contents
 - [Amazon Web Services (AWS) ODBC Driver for MySQL](#amazon-web-services-aws-odbc-driver-for-mysql)
   - [Table of Contents](#table-of-contents)